tuxones/filament-js-money-field/README.md

 A Filament plugin for dynamic international currency masking using JavaScript Intl, supporting flexible currency and locale configuration via closures.

 This plugin extends the functionality of a standard text field by adding a dynamic currency mask.
 All properties and behaviors of the standard field remain intact.

+## Supported Column Types

+The plugin supports `integer`, `decimal`, `double`, and `float`.
+However, it is **highly recommended** to use `integer` or `decimal` for better precision and consistency when handling currency values.

-The entered value is stored as an integer, including the decimal cents, without any currency symbols or formatting.
+If the column is of type `integer`, the entered value is stored as an integer, including the decimal cents, without any currency symbols or formatting.

 ## Installation

 You can install the package via composer: